NVIDIA/spark-rapids/docs/get-started/getting-started-on-prem.md

 [download](../download.md) section.

 Download the RAPIDS Accelerator for Apache Spark plugin jar.
 Then download the version of the cudf jar that your version of the accelerator depends on.
+Each cudf jar is for a specific version of CUDA and will not run on other versions.
+The jars use a maven classifier to keep them separate.

+- CUDA 11.0/11.1/11.2 => classifier cuda11

+For example, here is a sample version of the jars and cudf with CUDA 11.0 support:
+- cudf-0.20-SNAPSHOT-cuda11.jar
+- rapids-4-spark_2.12-0.6.0-SNAPSHOT.jar
+jar that your version of the accelerator depends on.